microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

 malicious app to set it's own action `id` to the same as some other well-meaning local snippet's ID which you DO have bound to a key.

+When we first load the snippets from the `.wt.json` file, we'll want to also ask them if they trust that folder.
+This is similar to the way that VsCode et. al.
+If they accept, then we'll add that folder to a list of trusted folders (and store permenantly in `state.json`).
+If they don't, then we'll just ignore that file.
+To make things easier for the user, we can also add a checkbox to "trust the parent folder" in the dialog (again, similar to VsCode).

+We'll also want to engage our security partners to see if there's anything extra we'll need to do to ensure we're securely parsing random JSON files that we don't own.

 </td></tr>

 </table>